flutter/website/widgets-intro.md

 _Main article: [`Key`](https://docs.flutter.io/flutter/foundation/Key-class.html)_

-You can use keys to control which widgets the framework will match up with which other widgets when a widget rebuilds.
+You can use keys to control which widgets the framework matches up with other widgets when a widget rebuilds.
 By default, the framework matches widgets in the current and previous build according to their [`runtimeType`](https://docs.flutter.io/flutter/widgets/Widget-class.html#runtimeType)